Evepp/evepp/README.md

 ## Hi there 🌟
 I am Eve!
 If you see a project we could collaborate 👯‍♀️, reach out.
+I do projects for fun or cause I am curious about.
+So, probably you can pick my curiosity with another project.
+Few projects but I like them.

 📫 How to reach me:
 ✉️ evelyn.pomasqui@gmail.com

 ## About me
-🔬 I am me.
-I like business, finance and dancing.
-Oh ofc, programing!
+🔬 I have an algorithmic mindset so born to be programmer, specially in data analytics, but actually I am passionate about business, health and psychology.